tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Overview

-Atkinson Hyperlegible Pro is an update to the original typeface designed for The Braille Institute and named after its founder J. Robert Atkinson.
-What makes it different from traditional typography design is that it focuses on letterform distinction to increase character recognition, ultimately improving legibility and readability for low-vision readers.
-The typeface was a Winner of Fast Company’s 2019 Innovation By Design Award.
+Atkinson Hyperlegible Pro is an updated and extended version of the original typeface designed for The Braille Institute and named after its founder J. Robert Atkinson.
+This new typeface is designed to improve character recognition and legibility for low-vision readers by incorporating distinctive and unambiguous letterforms, breaking away from traditional typographic design.
+The typeface won Fast Company's 2019 Innovation By Design Award.

 * Four fonts, including two weights (regular, italic, bold, bold italic)
 * An additional 88 glyphs supporting 90 languages